alexrudall/rails-ai-book/src/app/page.md

 id: welcome
 ---

 Welcome to Rails AI!
-This is a free, open source book that aims to make it as quick and easy as possible for you to build your Rails AI MVP. {% .lead %}
+This is a free, open source book that aims to make it as quick and easy as possible for you to build your Rails AI MVP.
+It's an MVP, and at a very early stage.
+Thanks so much for being an early reader! {% .lead %}

 {% quick-links %}